-Military Police Officers receive the same combatives training in basic combat training as all other soldiers so that’s like playing checkers with someone that knows all your moves.
+Military Police Officers receive the same combatives training as all other soldiers.
+That’s like playing checkers with someone that knows all your moves.
 We offer actively serving Military Police Officers (from any branch) the same opportunity to attend our workshops to compliment their training as well.

 Law Enforcement Canines

-Unfortunately, a lot of police canines units are considered non-essential by their agency and are not always supplied with the equipment they need or the funding with approximately 90% off all LEO K-9 units rely on donations to function.
+Unfortunately, a lot of police canines units are considered non-essential by their agency and approximately 90% off all LEO K-9 units rely on donations to function.
 Canines are called upon to apprehend the most violent criminals in the most dangerous situations, but they are not always afforded the same protection as human Officers.
 If an agency does not purchase a ballistic vest for the canine, it will go without protection until the handler purchases one or funds can be donated.
 We recognize this deficiency and work with Law Enforcement agencies to determine the need for canine ballistic/knife protection vests.
-We work with a reputable company that provides custom made vests at a discount of $1,800 each so we rely heavily on sponsors to help with these purchases.

 Much like human Police Officers, Canines are also sometimes injured in the line of duty while apprehending suspects and in vehicle crashes.
 In January 2019, an HSDF team member's patrol vehicle was struck by a drunk driver causing traumatic injuries to the K-9.
 The outpour of support and care packages received from all over the country provided an amazing mental and physical calm not only to the canine but the handler as well.
 Since then, we have made the decision pay that forward and and partner with Tanners Endless Love and Concord Pet to send care packages to injured police canines throughout the country.
 How cool is that!
 Check out our Furry Heroes page for canines we’ve helped with your support.